share this post

 These Protein Waffles are crispy oat waffles packed with 14 grams of protein per serve and only 166 kcal.
 It's such an easy healthy high-protein breakfast to refuel after a workout.

-These easy Protein Waffles are crispy oat waffles packed with 14 grams of proteins per serving for a fulfilling, healthy breakfast.
+These Protein Oat Waffles are crispy oat waffles packed with 14 grams of protein per serving for a fulfilling, healthy breakfast.

 Prep: 5 minutes